CS69Sriyash/Flightfare_prediction/README.md

 # Flightfare_prediction

-This project is a Machine Learning model in python in which we have taken a huge dataset consisting of various factors affecting the fares of flight tickets to predict the fare on some given parameters
+This project is a Machine Learning model in python in which we have taken a huge dataset consisting of various factors affecting the fares of flight tickets to predict the fare on some given parameters.

 ## Features
 * Predicts the fare to be given for a particular flight.